-I'm also attempting to explain thankfulness and gratitude to my three-year-old, Vera, who is starting to notice material possessions and also her role within our family.
 A friend gave us the book, I'm Thankful Each Day as a baby gift.
-When Vera was about 18 months old it was her favorite book of all.
+When my daughter was about 18 months old it was her favorite book of all.
 I've just recently taken it back out of storage and she has so many sweet things to say.
 "I'm thankful for my teachers and my sissy."
 So I went on a hunt to find some other good ones that spark conversation.

 Here are a few keepers:

 I'm Thankful Book - Todd Parr books are so intriguing to both babies and preschoolers.
 I imagine the bold primary colors and large faces are attention-grabbers.
 Parr has a way of explaining very complex issues in a simple and straightforward way.
 He takes the pressure off of parents by starting the conversation.

 Little Elliot, Big Family - Elliot and Little Mouse established a sweet friendship in Mike Curato's first book by using their strengths to help one another.
 (Little Elliot, Big City is one of my family's all-time favorites).
 In Little Elliot, Big Family, the tiny elephant is grateful for an unlikely family of friends.
 This is a sweet book for kids and adults alike.